Azure/azure-docs-powershell-azuread/azureadps-1.0/MSOnline/Set-MsolCompanySettings.md

 ## PARAMETERS

 ### -SelfServePasswordResetEnabled
-Indicates whether to allow the use of the self-service password reset feature.
+Indicates whether to allow the use of the self-service password reset feature for administrators.
+This setting doesn't control the behavior for non-administrator accounts.
 This setting is applied company-wide.

 ```yaml